Native Plant Gardens in India: 47,000 Species, 6 Climate Zones

 • Total

-Compact native garden with basic ecological elements
+Compact Vatika-inspired native garden with basic ecological features

 Medium Garden